 With concerns about the U.S. economy heading into uneasy territory, retailers will be looking for additional ways to make their brands stand out and bring consumers through the door.
 Increasingly, leading retail brands are turning to ambient scenting to differentiate their brand from the competition.

 What is ambient scenting?

 Ambient scenting, sometimes called scent marketing, is the process of using specific scents to help a business create a sensory experience.
-For retailers, this sensory experience can help increase footfall, elevate brand loyalty, and increase dwell-time.
-It has even shown to influence consumer buying decisions.
+For retailers, this sensory experience can help increase footfall, elevate brand loyalty, and increase dwell time.
+It has even been shown to influence consumer buying decisions.